stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 3 API Security - Securing APIs with API Keys/README.md

 # Pre-requisites

 For this lab, you will need an API Proxy that is not currently secured.
-If you do not have an API Proxy available for this lab, revisit the lab "API Design : Create a Reverse Proxy with OpenAPI Specification" and then return here to complete these steps.
+If you do not have an API Proxy available for this lab, revisit the lab "API Design : Create a Reverse Proxy from OpenAPI Spec" and then return here to complete these steps.

 # Instructions